jhanley1321/Order-Manager/README.md

+# Overview
+This project is an order management system built using a microservices architecture.
+It demonstrates placing and tracking orders, simulating order fills, and managing data storage and retrieval.

 # Introduction (Optional, feel free to skip)

 Welcome to my first public project!
 I decided to make this repo because most of my work is confidential for clients, and I can't release those projects.
 Most of my personal projects were built for my own learning and use, so rather than converting them into public projects, I figured it would be better to just start a new one.